testcontainers/testcontainers-node/docs/supported-container-runtimes.md

 The resource reaper is a process which runs in the background and cleans up containers and images after they are no longer needed.
 It is not possible to run the resource reaper on MacOS with Podman due to permission limitations, it fails with "Operation not supported" errors.

-Workarounds:

-Disable the resource reaper:
+One workaround is to disable the resource reaper:

 ```bash
 export TESTCONTAINERS_RYUK_DISABLED=true
 ```

 ## Colima

+### Usage

 ```bash
 export DOCKER_HOST=unix://${HOME}/.colima/default/docker.sock